 Guinan: Some may argue that a diamond is still a diamond even if it is one amongst millions.
 It still shines as brightly.

-Use of Cast/Characters: Picard doesn’t have a lot to do except for a meaningful scene with Guinan.
+Use of Cast/Characters: Picard doesn’t have much to do except for a meaningful scene with Guinan.
 Riker is a driving force for wanting to get Data back.
 Deanna is somewhat useful, first pointing out possible life in the cave.
 Beverly mostly just shows up at the end and goes through the time door.
 Worf has even less than this, just a couple of lines.
 Geordi coordinates with Data to move the plot along in a couple of points, and has a good conversation with him.
 This is Data’s episode more than anyone else’s, and he has the most screen time.
 Data gets some character development here, as we learn more about how he thinks.
-It’s comforting to him that his life will come to an end, as his endless life is a reminder he is not human, and will go on living as all those he knows grow old and die.
+It’s comforting to him that his life will come to an end, as his endless life is a reminder he is not human.
 Guinan is an active part of this episode, in the present and in the past, and we learn she is over 500 years old.
 She also has a father!
 Jerry Hardin returns for a guest spot, turning in a spot-on performance at Clemens/Twain.

-Nitpicks: The promo for this episode is so overly dramatic that you need to see it.
-It’s funny.
-In the 16th minute as Data is adjusting for the ‘synchronic distortion’, Geordi has just finished explaining that any amount of difference in the time they occupy with the aliens would render them invisible, but Data doesn’t disappear until he hits the magic .004 setting.
+Nitpicks: The promo for this episode is so overly dramatic that you need to see it–it’s funny.
+In the 16th minute as Data is adjusting for the ‘synchronic distortion’, Geordi has just finished explaining that any amount of difference in the time they occupy with the aliens would render them invisible, but Data doesn’t actually disappear until he hits the magic .004 setting.
 Back in Hero Worship Data said that androids do not lie.
-That can’t be true, since he lies his butt off in this episode!
+He certainly lies in this episode!

 Behind the Scenes/Trivia: Deanna quotes Data’s definition of friendship, which he gave way back in Legacy.
 The date that Data arrives in the past is August 13, 1893, as we read from the newspaper.
 Originally season five was not slated to end in a cliffhanger, however the shadow of DS9 was beginning to loom large, and there were rumors TNG would be ending.
 Berman and Piller decided to make it a two-parter so fans would get the message TNG would certainly continue.
 You may not recognize Marc Alaimo as the poker player in the 22nd minute.
 This is his fourth TNG appearance.
 The previous three were in Lonely Among Us, The Neutral Zone and The Wounded.
 Jerry Hardin, who plays Samuel Clemens, was previously seen prominently in When the Bough Breaks.
 Hardin loved playing Mark Twain so much he’d go on to create a one-man show about him!
 Brent Spiner and Whoopi Goldberg have both stated they really enjoyed this two-parter.